ashleysally00/google-cloud-natural-language-text-safety-explained/README.md

 Learn safety skills hands on in a lab: see Safeguarding with Vertex AI in Gemini on the Software Girls channel and solve the lab on your own https://www.youtube.com/watch?v=SM2ShTcMWVs

+## Source Code for GIF

+I wrote the code for the `gif-source-code` folder in [CodePen](https://codepen.io/captainanonymous00/pen/WbeXJMG) using Babel.

+### Files
+- `index.html`: The HTML structure for the project.
+- `style.css`: The CSS for styling.
+- `script.js`: The JavaScript code written in ES6+.

+You can view or edit the live version of this code on CodePen: [https://codepen.io/captainanonymous00/pen/WbeXJMG](https://codepen.io/captainanonymous00/pen/WbeXJMG).

+To use this code locally, download the files in the `gif-source-code` folder and open `index.html` in your browser.